-Applying for the Back to Work Enterprise Allowance
+How do I apply for Back to Work Enterprise Allowance?

-The application form for Back to Work Enterprise Allowance is the BTW 2, available here.
+The application form for Back to Work Enterprise Allowance is the BTW2.
 You can either print it off or pick up a copy at your local Intreo or social welfare office.

-Your chances of getting approved for Back to Work Enterprise Allowance will also go up if you’ve attended a Start Your Own Business course.
-Your local Intreo office will have details of government-run entrepreneurship courses you can take part in to bulk up your business skills.
+It is also a good idea to consider attending a Start Your Own Business course.
+Your local Intreo office will have details of government-run entrepreneurship courses you can take part in to improve your business skills.

 If you do get approved you will need to register as self-employed with the Revenue Commissioners.
 Remember to contact the Department of Social Protection immediately if you ever take up different employment or stop being self-employed for any reason.

-If you weren’t approved, don’t worry.
-There’s no reason you can’t change your plan and try again, so long as you are still eligible.
+If you weren’t approved, you can change your plan and try again as long as you are still eligible.
 You can also contact the Department of Social Protection if you feel your application was unfairly refused.

 When your entitlement to the Back to Work Enterprise Allowance comes to an end, you may still be eligible for extra support.
-Jobseeker’s Allowance can be paid to people in self-employment if their income is low enough and they are also seeking full-time employment.
-If you feel you need it, consider applying.
+Find out more about Jobseeker’s Allowance and self-employment.

 Need more information?